avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

             ![C504](../../assets/C504.png)

         - **Monotonic reads** -  **guarantee that this kind of anomaly does not happen.** ***It’s a lesser guarantee than strong consistency, but a stronger guarantee than eventual consistency.*** When you read data, you may see an old value; monotonic reads only mean that if one user makes several reads in sequence, ***they will not see time go backward*** — i.e., they will not read older data after having previously read newer data.

     - **Consistent Prefix Reads:**
         - This anomaly concerns with violation of causality.
 If some partitions are replicated slower than others; an observer might see the answer before they see the question.

             ![C505](../../assets/C505.png)

-        - To avoid such anomaly we need consistent prefix reads.
+        - To avoid such anomaly we need **consistent prefix reads**.
 This guarantees that if a sequence of writes happens in a certain order and any follower reading these writes will see them in the same order.
 When writes are in the same order, the reads always see a consistent prefix.

 ### **Multi-Leader Replication**